EvanKal/Memory-Game/README.md

 but since some off them already have it then the addition is ignored. ---There might be a more efficient way, using just variables and comparing just them, because the array is being emptied, so maybe it is not needed after all as a list of the opened cards.
 I need to check this out later!!!

+Knowing if the same card is clicked twice

+Since the cards are same in pairs, checking if a card is double clicked using its content is wrong, because that would include the case the identical card is clicked.
+So I added a unique class to each of them using their place in the array.
+When a card is clicked its className is stored in a variable called previousTarget.
+When the matching check is about to begin, the className of the new clicked card is compared to the previousTarget.
+If the same card was clicked, it flips back down.